Sara Parikka: Other work

 In August 2009, Parikka published a book called "Teinistä tähdeksi – Kuinka Sarasta tuli Peppi".
 The book, published by WSOY, tells about Parikka's first year in Salatut elämät and the challenges it brings.
 In 2018, Parikka wrote the book "365.
 Ilon ja inspiraation vuosi.", published by WSOY.
 In March 2021, WSOY published "Itse tehty – opas omannäköiseen työelämään".

 She also writes a blog bearing her own name in Anna magazine.

 Personal life

 Parikka enrolled as a student at Porkkalan lukio (Porkkala High School) in the Spring of 2009.
 She has acted in theater and is actively involved in dancing and singing.
 She is from Kirkkonummi.

 Parikka is married to Mikko Parikka, who also starred in Salatut elämät, and they live in their own log cabin in Espoo.
 The couple's first daughter Matilda was born in March 2014.
-The couple's second daughter Mimosa was born in December 2015 and their third daughter Melina in March 2020.
+The couple's second daughter Mimosa was born in December 2015 their third daughter Melina in March 2020 and their son in autumn of 2025.